pedroamaralmoreira/pedroamaralmoreira/README.md

 - 👋 Hi, I’m @pedroamaralmoreira
 - 👀 I’m interested in developing in general
-- 🌱 I’m currently learning javascript and python
+- 🌱 I’m currently learning java  and python
 - 💞️ I’m looking to collaborate on all projects
 - 📫 How to reach me pedrohenriquebf3@gmail.com
 -